 — Pizza Pronto (@lovepizzapronto) July 16, 2017

 Though they haven’t disclosed the exact location yet, Pizza Pronto recently announced that they are expanding and will soon have a premises in the city centre.
-I’ve written about Pizza Pronto before and am a fan of their great value street food – and of their efforts to support the homeless in Cardiff via their ‘Eat One Feed One’ initiative.
+I’ve written about Pizza Pronto before and am a fan of their no-nonsense, great value street food – and of their efforts to support the homeless in Cardiff via their ‘Eat One Feed One’ initiative.

 5. Chai Street, Cardiff Bay

 Another expansion story, Indian street food restaurant Chai Street will open a third branch in Cardiff Bay sometime in the next few weeks, adding to their ever popular city-centre and Canton restaurants.
 I’m a big fan of Chai Street’s no-nonsense grub and laid back vibe, and the £9.95 Thali dishes are an absolute bargain.